mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

-.. warning:: Addressing format must be predefined and configured before any CAN packet is received as every CAN packet addressing format determines a different way of decoding CAN packets information (`Network Address Information`_, `Network Data Field`_ and `Network Protocol Control Information`_) that is not compatible with other addressing formats.
+.. warning:: Addressing format must be predefined and configured before any CAN packet is received as every CAN packet addressing format determines a different way of decoding CAN packets information (`Network Address Information`_, `Network Data Field`_ and `Network Protocol Control Information`_).

 .. note:: Regardless of addressing format used, to transmit a :ref:`functionally addressed <knowledge-base-functional-addressing>` message over CAN, a sender is allowed to use :ref:`Single Frame <knowledge-base-can-single-frame>` packets only.

+.. seealso:: `ISO 15765-4 <https://www.iso.org/standard/78384.html>`_ contains detailed information about
+  CAN addressing formats.

 .. _knowledge-base-can-normal-addressing:

 Normal Addressing
 '''''''''''''''''
+Normal Addressing is used when direct communication with servers is possible (Diagnostic Tester is connected to the same CAN network as ECUs).

-If normal addressing format is used, then the value of CAN Identifier carries an entire `Network Address Information`_.
+If normal addressing format is used, then the value of CAN Identifier carries the entire `Network Address Information`_.
-Basing on CAN Identifier value, it is possible to distinguish :ref:`an addressing type <knowledge-base-addressing>`, a sender and a target/targets entities of a packet.
+Basing on CAN Identifier value, it is possible to distinguish :ref:`an addressing type <knowledge-base-addressing>`, a sender and a target/targets entities of a diagnostic packet/message.

 .. note:: With normal addressing, both 11-bit (standard) and 29-bit (extended) CAN Identifiers are allowed.

 Following parameters specifies `Network Address Information`_ when Normal Addressing is used:

 - CAN ID - informs about transmitting and receiving nodes

+ISO 15765-4 recommends to use following CAN Identifiers for Normal Addressing:

+- 0x7DF - functionally addressed request message
+- 0x7E0 - physical request to Engine Control Module
+- 0x7E8 - physical response from Engine Control Module
+- 0x7E1 - physical request to Transmission Control Module
+- 0x7E9 - physical response from Transmission Control Module
+- 0x7E2 -  physical request to ECU#3
+- 0x7EA - physical response from ECU#3
+- 0x7E3 -  physical request to ECU#4
+- 0x7EB - physical response from ECU#4
+- 0x7E4 -  physical request to ECU#5
+- 0x7EC - physical response from ECU#5
+- 0x7E5 -  physical request to ECU#6
+- 0x7ED - physical response from ECU#6
+- 0x7E6 -  physical request to ECU#7
+- 0x7EE - physical response from ECU#7
+- 0x7E7 -  physical request to ECU#8
+- 0x7EF - physical response from ECU#8

 .. note:: Correspondence between `Network Address Information`_ and the value of CAN Identifier is left open for a network designer unless :ref:`normal fixed addressing <knowledge-base-can-normal-fixed-addressing>` sub-format